willmitchell/secret_runner_aws/README.md

 | --module     | name of your software module             | no        | appserver   |
 | --stage      | name of stage (aka environment)          | no        | prod        |
 | --param_name | the actual name of a parameter or secret | yes       | db_pass     |

+If you do not need a hierarchy of secrets, then you can just skip the --prefix, --module, and --stage parameters.

 At runtime, secret_runner_aws will pull all secrets matching the path defined by /prefix/module/stage/ and then decrypt as required.
-All resulting params will be transformed into environment variables (upper cased and s/-/_/g;) that are then passed to your program.
+All parameters will be transformed into environment variables (upper cased and s/-/_/g) that are then passed to your program.
 This way, your program can have access to secrets without resorting to insecure hacks!

 # Dependencies